rbhumbla1/Social-Network-API/README.md

 **Schema Settings**:

-Create a virtual called `reactionCount` that retrieves the length of the thought's `reactions` array field on query.
+A virtual called `reactionCount` is provided that retrieves the length of the thought's `reactions` array field on query.

 ---